 There are also a number of dog friendly places to visit close by however it’s always worth double checking with them beforehand if they allow animals before heading off.

-And don’t forget about all the things you may need to bring with you to keep their tail wagging such as meals, treats and perhaps even their own bed, if they’re fussy they can be about where they sleep.
+And don’t forget about all the things you may need to bring with you to keep their tail wagging such as meals, treats and perhaps even their own bed, if they can be fussy about where they sleep.